-The Disability Services Center is generally responsible for providing accommodations for RIC students, only for RIC credit-bearing courses or course-related academic activities.

-The host of any Rhode Island College sponsored event, which is not directly related to RIC courses that result in college credit and course-related academic activities, is responsible for providing accommodations for the event.
-Public announcements of or advertisements for college sponsored events should include an ADA statement regarding accessibility and contact information to request accommodations.
-Example statement: "If you require disability-related accommodations, please contact Name of Event Host a minimum of one week prior to the event."
+The Disability Services Center is generally responsible for providing accommodations for eligible enrolled RIC students, only for RIC credit-bearing courses and academic activities required by such courses.
+The host of any other Rhode Island College sponsored event, which is not directly related to a RIC student in a RIC credit-bearing courses or course-related academic activity, is responsible for providing accommodations for the event.
+Public announcements of or advertisements for college sponsored events should include an ADA statement regarding accessibility with specific contact information to request accommodations.
+Example statement: "If you require disability-related accommodations, please contact Specific Name and Contact Information of Event Host a minimum of one week prior to the event."

 Students with disabilities should contact the sponsor of the college event at least one week before the scheduled event to arrange accommodations.
-The Disability Services Center will serve as a consultant to the event host as needed.
+The Disability Services Center may serve as a consultant to the event host as needed.